 When this is the case, severe pain and inflammation can also be addressed with more aggressive options such as corticosteroid injections, and nerve blocks.

 Don’t let knee pain affect your quality of life.
-The pain experts at The Headache and Pain Center in Brownsville and Harlingen, TX, are here to help.
+The pain experts at The Optimum Pain and Regenerative Medicine in Harlingen, TX, are here to help.
 Call us today to schedule your appointment.

 Many people experience pain due to an injury or accident at some point during their lives, but that pain usually goes away in time.
 Others struggle with persistent pain for years.
 If you have been dealing with chronic pain and have found no relief, known that there are pain management therapies to help you deal with your pain.
-At The Headache and Pain Center, Dr. Michael Forman, Dr. Victor Pallares, and Dr. Aldon Williams are your Cameron County, TX, pain management experts.
+At The Optimum Pain and Regenerative Medicine, Dr. Michael Forman & Dr. Victor Pallares are your Cameron County, TX, pain management experts.
 They will develop a pain management treatment plan specific to your needs.

 Types of Pain

 Pain can be experienced in different parts of the body and can be acute or chronic.
 Acute pain often occurs following a minor accident or injury, such as twisting an ankle.
 Acute pain typically goes away after a short period of time as the injury heals.
 Chronic pain, on the other hand, can persist indefinitely.
 It might last several months to several years.
-Fortunately, the specialists at The Headache and Pain Center can develop a treatment plan to ease discomfort and help you deal with your chronic pain.
+Fortunately, the specialists at The Optimum Pain and Regenerative Medicine can develop a treatment plan to ease discomfort and help you deal with your chronic pain.
 Therapies are available for treating all types of pain, including: